Cosmological long-wavelength solutions in non-adiabatic multi-fluid systems: Long-wavelength scheme in multi-fluid systems

 The spacetime is assumed to be smooth on a scale larger than $k^{-1}$.
 This assumption leads to the physical smoothing scale $L \equiv a/k$, where $a$ is the scale factor on flat FLRW spacetime.
 In the context of cosmology, it is natural to choose a certain scale as a reference, which is typically taken as $H \equiv \dot{a}/a$, and use it to introduce the parameter $\epsilon$ defined as $\epsilon \equiv H^{-1} /L = k/(aH)$.
 Gradient expansion is the process of expanding the basic equations in powers of $\epsilon$, assuming that spatial derivatives are small compared to the comoving Hubble scale: $\epsilon \ll 1$, allowing one to obtain solutions to any order.
 This corresponds to focusing on waves on superhorizon scales.

 Based on the above considerations, we assume two conditions.
-First, the conformal factor $\psi$ is an identical unity somewhere in the universe.
-This assumption makes $a(t)$ the scale factor for the part of the Hubble Patch.
-Second, there exists the coordinate $x^k=x^k_0$ such that, in the limit $\epsilon\rightarrow0$, the universe becomes locally homogeneous, isotropic, and spatially flat.
-This assumption means that the metric of some specific local region is given by
+First, there exists a reference worldline $x^k=x_0^k$ such that $\psi(t,x_0^k)=1$.
+Second, in the long-wavelength limit $\epsilon\to0$, the spacetime becomes locally homogeneous, isotropic, and spatially flat

 where $\eta_{ij}$ is the three-flat metric on general coordinates.
 Hence, we additionally assume $\psi=\order{\epsilon^0}$, $\beta^i=\order{\epsilon}$ and $\PA_t\tilde{\gamma}_{ij}=\order{\epsilon}$.
 Eq.~(\ref{cosmologicalconformalthreemetevolution}) and the assumption $\PA_t\tilde{\gamma}_{ij}=\order{\epsilon}$ leads $\tilde{A}_{ij}=\order{\epsilon}$.